apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 In the split kernel the `W` tile is loaded directly into tmem via TMA multicast and consumed by the MMA.
 The prescaled `εz` tiles are simultaneously stored to shared memory.Whereas in the fold kernel we must load W tiles in to the `Wraw` temp buffer, and then produce `(W + εz)` and `(W - εz)` in shared memory rather than in tmem.

 It will be interesting to find out which one wins.
+Although this is not so much a problem with Evolution Strategies as it is with MeZO.

 ### A New Type of Infrastructure